DamiamAlfaro/materialization/README.md

-Looking back and observing how progress has materialized due to practice, intellect, creativity, and innovation is such a rewarding and motivational impetus to push forward towards that idea that changes the world.
+Looking back and observing how progress has materialized due to practice, intellect, creativity, and innovation is such a rewarding and motivational impetus to push forward towards that unprecedented idea lingering in one's mind that changes the world.